Flood Advisory issued for Hormigueros, San German by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-06 10:56:00 EDT Expires: 2022-09-06 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Orange; Osceola A strong thunderstorm will impact portions of southwestern Orange and north central Osceola Counties through 700 PM EDT At 623 PM EDT, Doppler radar was tracking a strong thunderstorm near Hunters Creek, or near Celebration, and another strong storm near Buena Ventura Lakes.
-These storms are nearly stationary.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2022-09-06 10:42:00 CDT Expires: 2022-09-06 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Tallahatchie A strong thunderstorm will impact portions of Tallahatchie County through 600 PM CDT At 525 PM CDT, Doppler radar was tracking a strong thunderstorm over Webb, or near Parchman, moving southeast at 15 mph.
+HAZARD...Winds in excess of 30 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Orlando, Kissimmee, Bay Lake, Celebration and Buena Ventura Lakes.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH
+Minor damage to outdoor objects is possible.
+Locations impacted include Charleston, Tutwiler, Webb, Sumner, Paynes, Glendora, Distall, Swan Lake, Cascilla, Mikoma, Tippo, Stover, Leverett, Waverly, Whitehead, Brazil, Albin, Effie and Rosebloom.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH

 weather.gov